 Your health doesn’t have to be perfect.
 Part of our human condition is to become ill, sometimes for long periods of time.
+And of course, we are not here forever.
 You have a body that changes as you age.
 Self-Reiki practice keeps you at optimum health, rather than perfect health.

 I, and my students, use Reiki to restore balance and for ongoing self-care.
 People often comment that I look healthy and happy.
 It’s because I have a daily self-Reiki practice and incorporate the self-care tools I learnt during my Shiatsu & Oriental Therapies training.